 Romanticism and Comic Studies

 My work on adaptation extends to my other scholarly activities.
 In particular, my exploration of comic studies emerges from a consideration of Blake’s visual legacy.
 “Panelling Parallax: The Fearful Symmetry of William Blake and Alan Moore,” explores how Moore and artist Dave Gibbons transform the motif of symmetry into the panel layout for the fifth issue of their groundbreaking work Watchmen.
 I am also editing a special issue of Digital Humanities Quarterly with Anastasia Salter on “Comics as Scholarship,” where we encourage scholars to adapt their research into sequential art.

-My second book project Steampunk: Critical Making and the Varieties of DIY Nineteenth-Century Literary History will explore the anachronistic DIY making culture of the Victorian science-fiction genre known as steampunk as a method for understanding the political stakes of what I call “alt-historicism” – the production of alternative histories that reconstruct different power-relations.
+My second book project Steampunk and Alternate History: The Nineteenth Century in an Age of Digital Humanities will explore the anachronistic DIY making culture of the Victorian science-fiction genre known as steampunk as a method for understanding the political stakes of what I call “alt-historicism” – the production of alternative histories that reconstruct different power-relations.
 The project will also explore the construction of what Matt Ratto and Stephen Hockema call critical making, or the construction of theoretically-informed objects, for the study of literary history.

 Areas of Research